 The lagoons are supplied with water from the San Francisco Bay by a 3,000-gallon per minute pump housed in a station located near the Westline Drive/Shoreline Drive curve.
 The pump only operates during high tides because of the shallow location of the intake structure.
 Once the water is pumped into the westerly-most lagoon, it flows through the lagoons by gravity and returns to the Bay at the easterly-most lagoon.
-The water level is controlled by two weir structures with sluice gates, the Willow weir located at the end of structure.
+The water level is controlled by two weir structures with sluice gates, the Willow weir located at the end of Lagoon No. 2 and the Bayview weir located at the end of Lagoon No. 5 at the outlet structure.
 These structures allow the water level to be manually raised or lowered to the required height.
 Water is maintained at a constant level except during the winter rainy season and for annual maintenance.